University of Hertfordshire: 20th century

 In 1969 Hatfield College of Technology became Hatfield Polytechnic, offering honours degree courses in engineering and technology.
 In 1970 an observatory was built on the Bayfordbury Campus.
 Wall Hall and Balls Park Teacher Training Colleges merged in 1976 to become Hertfordshire College of Higher Education.
 In the same year Hatfield Polytechnic took over Balls Park.
-By 1977 more than ten per cent of the 4000 came from more than forty different countries.
+By 1977 more than ten per cent of the 4000 students came from more than forty different countries.
 The Students' Union Social Centre opened in 1977.

 In 1982 John Illston succeeded Sir Norman Lindop as the director.
 A sports hall was built on the Hatfield Campus in 1984 and the number of students in that year was more than 5000.
 The number of staff, in the same year, had increased to 824.

 Neil Buxton became its director in 1987.
 The following year, Sir Ron Dearing and Buxton signed an agreement that gave the polytechnic accreditation from the Council for National Academic Awards.
 Hatfield was one of only 21 polytechnics, colleges and Scottish Central institutions to be accredited at the time.
 Hatfield was also, in that year, one of eight polytechnics accredited for research degrees.
 In 1989 it was given corporate status.

 After John Major announced in 1991 that polytechnics were to be abolished, Hatfield Polytechnic announced its intention to apply for university status.
 In 1992 it became the University of Hertfordshire and Sir Brian Corby became the first Chancellor.
 It was the first university to run a bus company by making Uno bus public.
 The Hertfordshire College of Health Care and Nursing Studies and the Barnet College of Nursing and Midwifery merged with the university in 1993.

 In 1992, Hatfield Polytechnic was granted university status by the British government and subsequently renamed University of Hertfordshire.
 Its antecedent institution, Hatfield Technical College, was founded in 1948 and was identified as one of 25 Colleges of Technology in the United Kingdom in 1959.

 In 1994 the St Albans Cathedral was chosen to hold the university's graduation ceremonies.
 The same year saw the first publication of league tables and Hertfordshire was named as the top new university.
 In 1995 its law school moved to St Albans.
 Sir Ian MacLaurin was appointed chancellor in 1996 and in 1997 the Learning Resource Centre opened.

 21st century

-In 2000, Olivia de Havilland, cousin of Sir Geoffrey de Havilland, visited the university to mark the inauguration of a project to build a new campus named after her cousin.
+In 2000, Olivia de Havilland, cousin of Geoffrey de Havilland, visited the university to mark the inauguration of a project to build a new campus named after her cousin.
 The university's 50th anniversary was celebrated in 2002, by which time it had 21,695 students.
 In 2003 Tim Wilson succeeded Neil Buxton as vice-chancellor and the de Havilland campus opened.